valkey-io/valkey-doc/docs/manual/keyspace-notifications.md

 ### Timing of expired events

-Keys with a time to live associated are expired by Redis in two ways:
+Keys with a time to live associated are expired by Valkey in two ways:

 * When the key is accessed by a command and is found to be expired.
 * Via a background system that looks for expired keys in the background, incrementally, in order to be able to also collect keys that are never accessed.

-The `expired` events are generated when a key is accessed and is found to be expired by one of the above systems, as a result there are no guarantees that the Redis server will be able to generate the `expired` event at the time the key time to live reaches the value of zero.
+The `expired` events are generated when a key is accessed and is found to be expired by one of the above systems, as a result there are no guarantees that the Valkey server will be able to generate the `expired` event at the time the key time to live reaches the value of zero.

 If no command targets the key constantly, and there are many keys with a TTL associated, there can be a significant delay between the time the key time to live drops to zero, and the time the `expired` event is generated.

-Basically `expired` events **are generated when the Redis server deletes the key** and not when the time to live theoretically reaches the value of zero.
+Basically `expired` events **are generated when the Valkey server deletes the key** and not when the time to live theoretically reaches the value of zero.

 ### Events in a cluster

-Every node of a Redis cluster generates events about its own subset of the keyspace as described above.
+Every node of a Valkey cluster generates events about its own subset of the keyspace as described above.
 However, unlike regular Pub/Sub communication in a cluster, events' notifications **are not** broadcasted to all nodes.
 Put differently, keyspace events are node-specific.
 This means that to receive all keyspace events of a cluster, clients need to subscribe to each of the nodes.

-@history

-*   `>= 6.0`: Key miss events were added.
-*   `>= 7.0`: Event type `new` added